iPalash/leetcode/82/ps.md

 Also take care of when that deleted matches the next

-!TODO the solutions seems slow, think upon a faster one without using the deleted jugaad
+!TODO the solutions seems slow, think upon a faster one without using the deleted jugaad Nevermind it wasn't slow, just too much printing but still find a cleaner way for this.